 - Solves word problems that measure distance, time, size, money, area, and perimeter.

 - Predicts answers to word problems and equations based on knowledgeable estimation.

 - Understands the concepts of and learns the multiples and factors for numbers 1-100.

-- Begins to add and subtract fractions, including through word problems.
+- Begins to add and subtract fractions, including within word problems.

 - Begins to write and compare fractions as decimals.

 - Reads and writes multi-digit numbers using bases of ten and expanded forms.
 For example: 4,538 = 4 thousands, 5 hundreds, 3 tens, and 8 ones.